Percy Kachipande

 Safiel Percy Kachipande (born 16 February 1944) is a Malawian politician and former diplomat.

 Kachipande is a former civil servant and diplomat for Malawi diplomatic missions to Germany, US and South Africa.
-He was the deputy ambassador and later, acting ambassador to the Malawian mission in South Africa during Malawi's and South Africa's democratic reforms.
+He was the deputy ambassador and later, the acting ambassador to the Malawian mission in South Africa during Malawi's and South Africa's democratic reforms.

 Career

 Early career

-His career a civil servant began in 1966.
+His career as a civil servant began in 1966.
 He began working as the District Commissioner for Thyolo District, Blantyre District, Lilongwe District, Rumphi District and Dedza District, Zomba District.
 In 1975, he began working as Project Manager on Malawi Railway's Malawi-Canada Railway Development project up until 1980.
-This Canadian International Development Agency (CIDA) sponsored infrastructure development project began in 1974 and ended in 1979 building 70 miles of new track from Salima to Lilongwe Soon after this project was done, Malawi began to pressure CIDA for a further extension to build a direct link from Lilongwe to Mchinji, near the Zambian border.
+This Canadian International Development Agency (CIDA) sponsored infrastructure development project began in 1974 and ended in 1979 building 70 miles of new track from Salima to Lilongwe Soon after this project, Malawi began to pressure CIDA for a further extension to build a direct link from Lilongwe to Mchinji, near the Zambian border.